Does Touching Sea Turtles Hurt Them?

 Furthermore, touching sea turtles can be an unethical act as it can cause tremendous stress for these creatures.
 Turtles are not accustomed to being handled or touched by humans, and such interference can make them feel threatened, causing them to react unpredictably.
 Physical contact with sea turtles can cause disruption to their behavior patterns, making them vulnerable to predators or other environmental factors.
 Therefore, sea turtles should be treated with respect, and people should refrain from touching them or interfering with their natural behavior.

-You may also like: Do Turtles Cry?
+You may also like: Do Turtles Have Good Memory?

 Common misconceptions and myths about touching sea turtles